nirui/sshwifty/README.md

 Notice: `Dockerfile` contains the entire build procedure of this software.
 Please refer to it when you encounter any compile/build related issue.

-### Deploy on the cloud

-To deploy this project onto the cloud, Google App Engine or Heroku for example, you need to first download the source code, then generate it locally before deploying it.

-`npm run generate` command will generate all static files and automatically call `go generate ./...` to bind those static files directly into program source code.
-And you need those generated source code to get the software to function.

-Trying to deploy ungenerated code directly to cloud will lead to failure, as required source code is missing.

-Also keep in mind, if the cloud deployment process is `git` based, you may have to modify `.gitignore` file in order to allow all required files to be uploaded.

 ## Configure

 Sshwifty can be configured through either file or environment variables.
 By